deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_properties_extended.rst

 LLM Input                                                                                                               LLM Output                                             Grounded in Context
 ======================================================================================================================  =====================================================  ===================
 Michael Jordan (1963) is an American former professional basketball player and businessman.
 In what year was he born?
 He was born in 1963.
 1.0
 Michael Jordan (1963) is an American former professional basketball player and businessman.
-In what year was he born?
+When was Michael born?
 Michael Jeffrey Jordan was born in 1963                0.5
 Michael Jordan (1963) is an American former professional basketball player and businessman.
-In what year was he born?
+What did he achieve?
 He won many NBA championships with the Chicago Bulls   0.0
 ======================================================================================================================  =====================================================  ===================